mike881205/bluetoad/README.md

 3. The results will be displayed on screen below the search field.
 4. To return a new search, repeat the above steps and the results display will refresh with the new images.

-## Code

-This app makes use of jQuery to target certain HTML elements in order to diplay the results.

-* Once the user has entered their search terms:
-    1. If the user

 ## Tools Used

 Bootstrap, jQuery, Flickr API